ibm-cloud-architecture/refarch-cloudnative-resiliency/mysql/README.md

     # cf ic login
     ```

-8. Run the following script to allow the replication user to replicate data from the slave container
+8. Run the following script to allow the replication user to replicate data from the slave container.
+This generates a user named `repl` that is authorized to replicate the database.
     ```
-    # cf ic exec mysql sh /root/scripts/add_repl_slave.sh <slave-hostname> <slave-ip>
+    # cf ic exec mysql sh /root/scripts/add_repl_slave.sh --slave-host=<slave-hostname> --slave-ip=<slave-ip>
     ```

+    Note the password that it generates for the slave.
+If desired, you may generate your own password and pas it in using --repl-passwd=<password>

 ### Setup slave host replication on the slave Container
 1. Log in to your Bluemix account to the first bluemix endpoint.
 For example, US South is https://api.ng.bluemix.net.